OlivierLD/ROB/raspberry-sailor/Swing/WeatherWizard/README.md

 Many other options are available.
 Refer to the [manual](https://www.lediouris.net/donpedro/software/structure/datafiles/manual/WeatherWizardUserManual.2nd.edition.pdf) for details.

 ### Hints and tips
 - Make a [desktop shortcut](https://askubuntu.com/questions/299052/how-to-execute-sh-script-from-a-desktop-shortcut) on Linux.
 And [that one](https://www.baeldung.com/linux/desktop-entry-files) too.
+- On Raspberry Pi, see [this](https://forums.raspberrypi.com/viewtopic.php?t=337131).

 ---